toshiokk/be/README.md

 ### How to generate project file

-You can easily make project file.
+You can easily make project file like:

     $ ls *.h *.c *.cpp >my_proj.bep

+or

+    $ find >my_proj.bep

 ### How to use Project file